 Use of Health Information and Programs-Account balances were examined using two variables to measure an individual's engagement in health care.
-One examined whether an individual used cost and quality information to choose a doctor.
-The other examined whether an individual participated in a wellness program, such as (a) one designed to directly improve participants' health, i.e., a weight loss, nutrition, stress management, or smoking cessation program, or (b) a health risk assessment program, where an individual fills out a questionnaire and then, in consultation with a medical professional, examines his or her health history to identify any existing or potential medical conditions, in order to develop a program for early intervention.
-In both cases, very small differences in account balances were found.
+One considered whether an individual used cost and quality information to choose a doctor.
+The other examined whether an individual participated in a wellness program, such as:

+- (a) one designed to directly improve participants' health (i.e., a weight loss, nutrition, stress management, or smoking cessation program), or - (b) a health-risk assessment program, where an individual fills out a questionnaire and then, in consultation with a medical professional, examines his or her health history to identify any existing or potential medical conditions, in order to develop a program for early intervention, or - c) biometric screening, measurements or blood work to determine health status, such as blood pressure, cholesterol, weight, and height.

+With both variables, very small differences in account balances were found.
 Individuals who participated in a wellness program had a higher average account balance than those who did not.
-The average account balance was \$1,611 among those who participated in a wellness program, and \$1,524 among those who did not participate (Figure 13).
+The average account balance was \$1,670 among those who participated in a wellness program, and \$1,573 among those who did not participate (Figure 14).

 Cost-Conscious Behaviors-A number of cost-conscious behaviors were examined to see if individuals who exhibit more cost-conscious decision making had higher account balances than those who did not exhibit such a decision-making process.
-The expectation was that individuals who exhibited cost-conscious behavior would have a higher average account balance than those who did not exhibit such behavior.
 The questions regarding cost-conscious decision making are as follows: